ARM-software/acle/main/acle.md

 #### UMOPA, SMOPA, UMOPS, SMOPS

-Integer sum of outer products and accumulate/subtract (2-way and 4-way)
+Integer sum of outer products and accumulate/subtract (2-way)

 ``` c
   // Variants are also available for _za32[_u16]